Dylan-Ay/Blogr-landing-page-Front-end-Mentor/README.md

 Thanks for checking out this front-end personal project.

+The challenge comes from Frontend Mentor, you can find challenges to make that help you to improve your coding skills by building realistic projects.

 ## The Challenge

 The challenge was to build out this landing page and get it looking as close to the design as possible.